How DEXA (BMD Scans) Work

 The technologist will analyse the scan and a radiologist (specialist doctor), or another medical specialist trained in bone densitometry, will interpret the scan and provide a written report to your referring doctor.

-Many BMD scanning machines are located within our private practice at Inverell.
+Many BMD scanning machines are located at many of our sites.

 The time that it takes your doctor to receive a written report on the test or procedure you have had will vary, depending on: